 Ophthalmic Technologist Job Description

-As an ophthalmic technologist, you perform all duties performed by technicians, but you have more training and expanded responsibilities.
+As an ophthalmic technologist, you perform all duties performed by opticians and technicians, but you have more training and expanded responsibilities.
 Your additional responsibilities may include the following:

 Ophthalmic Technician and Technologist Education

 In addition to having your GED or high school diploma, you need to complete a CAAHEP-accredited OT program, usually a 1-year certificate or diploma for assistants and technicians or a 2-year associate degree for technologists.